dojo/docs/dojox/mobile/dynamic-content-loading.rst

 Update DataList
 ---------------

-This example updates an existing RoundRectDataList via a dojo.data datastore, and then performs a transition.
+This example updates an existing RoundRectDataList via a dojo/data datastore, and then performs a transition.

 .. js ::